drivendataorg/cookiecutter-data-science/README.md

 ### Key Features

-- **🚀 Modern Tooling** Get built-in support for UV, Ruff, FastAPI, Pydantic, Typer, Loguru, and Polars, so you’re ready to tackle cutting-edge Python.
+- **🚀 Modern Tooling & Living Template** – Start with built-in support for UV, Ruff, FastAPI, Pydantic, Typer, Loguru, and Polars so you can tackle cutting-edge Python immediately.
+Template updates as environment changes.

-- **🙌 Instant Git Setup** Start coding fast with automatic repo creation, branch protections, and sensible defaults out of the box.
+- **🙌 Instant Git & CI/CD** – Enjoy automatic repo creation, branch protections, and preconfigured GitHub Actions that streamline your workflow from day one.

-- **🔧 Pre-Configured CI/CD** Ready-to-use GitHub Actions and QA checks save you from tedious setup, letting you focus on what matters—shipping quality code.

-- **📦 Seamless Publishing** One-stop shop for PyPI uploads, Makefile-driven tasks, and MkDocs docs, all baked right in.

-- **🤝 Small-Scale to Scalable** Perfect for solo devs yet robust enough to grow with your team or project scope.
+- **🤝 Small-Scale to Scalable** – Ideal for solo projects or small teams, yet robust enough to expand right along with your growth.

-- **🔄 Living Template** Frequently updated to stay in line with Python’s evolving best practices—never worry about missing the next great tool.

-- **🏃‍♂️ Start Fast, Stay Strong** Encourages consistent structure, high-quality practices, and minimal friction from day one.
+- **🏃‍♂️ Start Fast, Stay Strong** – Encourages consistent structure, high-quality code, and minimal friction throughout your project’s entire lifecycle.

-- **🌐 Full-Stack Focus** Covers DevOps, IDE configurations, version control, databases, and more—so you don’t have to piece together your ecosystem.

-- **🥵 Rare Boilerplates** In addition to configuration for research, this also includes setup for LaTeX homework assignments, web apps, CLI tools, and more (not all at once of course).
-This is hopefully a one-stop-show of configurations.
+- **🌐 Full-Stack + Rare Boilerplates** – Covers standard DevOps, IDE configs, and publishing steps, plus extra setups for LaTeX assignments, web apps, CLI tools, and more—perfect for anyone seeking a “one-stop” solution.

 ### Who is this for?